OsmanKAYI/full-stack-roadmap/vscode/extensions.md

   - This extension creates slide deck written in Marp Markdown on VSCode.
 - **Material Icon Theme**
   - This extension enables you to change the color, theme, and etc. of the default folder icon using the command palette or via user settings.
+- **Material Theme**
+  - Manage pull requests and conduct code reviews in your IDE with full source-tree context.
+Comment on any line, not just the diffs.
+Use jump-to-definition, your favorite keybindings, and code intelligence with more of your workflow.
 - **Peacock**
   - Subtly change the color of your Visual Studio Code workspace.
 Ideal when you have multiple VSCode instances, use VS Live Share, or use VSCode's Remote features, and you want to quickly identify your editor.
 - **PHP Debug**